ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

 ``Do you want to [D]elete and recreate it, try to [M]ove into it anyway, [S]kip copy of the data (default: [S])``

 Moving into a directory with xt:Commerce already installed in it can and will fail.
-If you are not sure, default value is safest.
+If you are not sure, default value is the safest.

 Troubleshooting
 ~~~~~~~~~~~~~~~